Trust levels for RRsets in BIND cache

 Trust levels for DNS data depend on various factors, including:

-- Whether or not the zone is signed and a trust anchor exists that covers it
+- Whether the zone is signed and a trust anchor exists that covers it;

-- If the zone is signed and covered by a trust anchor, whether or not the data has been validated.
+- If the zone is signed and covered by a trust anchor, whether the data has been validated.

 Trust levels from lowest to highest are: